You are here: Start » Deep Learning

 Use DeepLearning_DetectAnomalies1 or DeepLearning_DetectAnomalies2 filters.

 This technique is used to precisely mark pixels belonging to one or more classes called features of the image.
 They should be repeatable across the dataset and easy to define because they need to be marked by the user first.
 A few common examples of features to detect using this filter are:

 - characteristic edges, lines or points,

 - repeatable defects.

 Preparing the data

-Images loaded to the Editor of DeepLearning_DetectFeatures can be of different sizes and can have different ROIs defined.
+Images used to training can be of different sizes and can have different ROIs defined.
 However, it is important to ensure scale and appearance of the features to be consistent with the production environment.